 I’m passionate about singing (I’ve spent half my life singing in choirs), reading (speculative fiction mostly, but also some occasional chick-lit and non-fiction), and Australian politics, none of which are likely to feature on this blog (other than references to FIRE related reading).

 As the blog name indicates, I’m interested in how the FIRE journey will pan out for a single person.
 So far most of the bloggers I’ve discovered are coupled or have a family, so I thought a single perspective might be interesting for others out there in similar circumstances.

-My current aim is to review my net worth on a quarterly basis while I do a lot of reading and learning from the blogs of others, and work on formulating achievable FI goals and a strategy to reach them.
+My current aim is to review my net worth on a half-yearly basis while I do a lot of reading and learning from the blogs of others, and work on formulating achievable FI goals and a strategy to reach them.
 Other than that, my posts are most likely to be around the evolution of my thinking.